Skip to main content

 Have additional questions?

 Learn more about what it means to be an Engineering Undeclared student at the UW.
-See the Direct to College Admission FAQs.
+Explore the Direct to College admission Frequently Asked Questions.

 Left: Students in Assistant Professor Deok-Ho Kim's Lab working on Multiscale Biofabrication & Tissue Engineering.
 Top right: Engineering students work in class on campus Bottom right: UW student performs Materials Science and Engineering experiments in the MSE labs.